risk-first/website/estimating/Fill-The-Bucket.md

 There are three charts above:

- - The top (red) graph is showing the probability density for us completing the work.
+ - The top (red) chart is showing the probability density for us completing the work.
 Our actual completion time is one point chosen randomly from the area in red.
 So, we're probably looking at around 32 days.
- - The middle (blue) graph shows our return distribution.
+ - The middle (blue) chart shows our return distribution.
 As you can see, it starts sliding down after 20 days, eventually ending up in negative territory.
 Leaving the estimate at 20 days gives us the _highest possible_ payout of £10,000, increasing our estimate reduces this maximum.
- - The bottom (orange) graph multiplies these two together to give us a measure of [financial risk](/Scarcity-Risk.md#funding-risk).
+ - The bottom (orange) chart multiplies these two together to give us a measure of [financial risk](/Scarcity-Risk.md#funding-risk).
 Without adjusting the estimate, we're more likely to lose than win.

 Are you a gambler?
 If you can just make everyone work a couple of extra hours' overtime, you'll be much more likely to make the big bucks.
 But without cheating like this, it's probably best to give an estimate around 30 days or more.